photobooth-app/photobooth-app/CONTRIBUTING.md

 ### Improve Documentation

 If you find an issue in the documentation, [modify the documentation](https://github.com/photobooth-app/photobooth-docs) or open a [discussion](https://github.com/photobooth-app/photobooth-app/discussions).

-### Translate the app

-To add a new language, add a new language folder in [the frontend](https://github.com/photobooth-app/photobooth-frontend) reposity at `src/i18n`.
-Copy `index.js` from `src/i18n/en-US` into your folder and edit the strings accorindgly.
-To make your translation available in the frontend, add it in `src/i18n/index.js`.

 ### Send Patches via Pull Request